kedanco/100-days-kallaway-log/README.md

 **Thoughts**: Wasted so much time on the CRUD Destroy function.
 Can't seem to understand how figuring out a button can take 2 hours but, oh well.
 Rails is starting to get on my nerves - I'd have to figure out which file to write in, even if I'm gonna write some simple code.
 Sometimes solutions don't help either - not solving your problen.
 And somehow, Rails is supposed to be easy to understand.
 How about no.

 **Link(s) to work**:

+### Missed A Day : 3rd September Sunday 2017 ###

+### Day 19: 4th September Monday, 2017

+**Today's Progress**: Review of CRUD Destroy process homework, Codewars & User Stories

+**Thoughts**: Lesson went through the process of creating a To-Do App, and we had to come up w/ user stories.
+Also cleaned up some rust on Ruby by working on Codewars, felt good to be able to finish the exercises fast!
+If only RoR was as straightforward as Ruby.. haha.
+Anyway, had some doubts cleared regarding the delete button we were working on.

+Lesson pace feels ok so far, just wish I had time for FCC and my portfolio site...
+I think I'll only have lesser time from now on for all these stuff.

+**Link(s) to work**: